 - Bord na Móna are also planning rehabilitation measures in some adjacent bogs (e.g. Bloomhill) in 2022.
 There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies such as the River Shannon from rehabilitating more than one bog in the same catchment. - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.
-An Archaeological Impact Assessment (AIA) is to be carried out under the PCAS scheme.
+An Archaeological Impact Assessment (AIA) has been carried out under the PCAS scheme (Appendix XII).